Supreme Court to take up right to carry gun for self-defense

 The case marks the court’s first foray into gun rights since Justice Amy Coney Barrett came on board in October, making a 6-3 conservative majority.

 The justices said Monday they will review a lower-court ruling that upheld New York’s restrictive gun permit law.
-The court’s action follows mass shootings in recent weeks in Indiana, Georgia, Colorado and California.
+The court’s decision to take on the case follows mass shootings in recent weeks in Indiana, Georgia, Colorado and California and comes amid congressional efforts to tighten gun laws.
+President Joe Biden also has announced several executive actions to combat what he called an “epidemic and an international embarrassment” of gun violence in America.

+The case is especially significant during the coronavirus pandemic, said Eric Tirschwell, the legal director of Everytown for Gun Safety, a gun control group backed by former New York Mayor Michael Bloomberg.
+“Gun violence has only worsened during the pandemic, and a ruling that opened the door to weakening our gun laws could make it even harder for cities and states to grapple with this public health crisis,” Tirschwell said.

 New York is among eight states that limit who has the right to carry a weapon in public.
 The others are: California, Delaware, Hawaii, Maryland, Massachusetts, New Jersey and Rhode Island.